SumiSastri/dev-blogs/docs/what-is-computer-code/part1-code-modules.md

 While the code is being compilied in a module and an error occurs, the errors are called compile-time errors.
 Once the application is read by a browser or any other code parser, it is called a run-time error because the code may compile in compile time but further errors may be discovered when the code runs on the environment that the end-user consumes the code.

-## Code design patterns vs code modules
+## What is the difference between code design patterns and a code module ?

 With JavaScript, the modularization of code before 2015 when the ES-6 module was created to standardize code modules was with design patterns.
 These are some of the design patterns that were common in the initial phases of the development of JavaScript.